Romance Was Born

 Romance Was Born is an Australian fashion house, founded by Anna Plunkett and Luke Sales in 2005.
 Producing haute couture and women's ready-to-wear garments and accessories, the brand produces designs that "freely toy with the relationship between fashion and art", often evoking an influence of Australiana.

 History

 Anna Plunkett and Luke Sales first met in the early 2000s whilst studying fashion design at East Sydney Technical College (now known as TAFE NSW Sydney Institute).
 The duo founded Romance Was Born after turning down an internship with Galliano at Dior to 'do their own thing'.
 The name for the business reportedly came from a pin purchased in Sydney's Chinatown by Sales' cousin.

 "As a fashion house, they are well known for their [...] garments, but have also designed for a number of diverse mediums, including wallpaper, furniture, art installations, fashion shoots, toys, theatre and pop performance costumes."
-In January 2020, they re-released a popular collection of garments and accessories based on characters from May Gibbs' popular Sugglepot and Cuddlepie books.
+In 2008, the brand produced a capsule collection for retailer Sportsgirl.
+In January 2020, they re-released a popular collection of garments and accessories based on characters from May Gibbs' popular Snugglepot and Cuddlepie books.

 According to their website, Romance Was Born's main ethos is to "create immersive cultural experiences that provoke an emotional response."